-Scrutinizing a claim of 'what the problem really is' or what choice of outcome measures is 'correct' essentially involves discussing what a situation means: phenomenological argument.
+Scrutinizing a claim of "what the problem really is' or 'what choice of outcome measures is 'correct' " essentially involves discussing what a situation means: that is, it involves a phenomenological argument (i.e., arguments rooted in our experience of a phenomenon).
 Now meanings are in the eye of the beholder, so here we cannot simply falsify meanings.
 Several things can be done, however, in order to critically scrutinize claims on 'the' problem or outcome measures.
-Such claims bring together (Hoppe, 2010) problematic conditions, i.e. observable features of the situation that co-constitute 'the' problem, and a problem definition, i.e. the way in which a specific actors sees the situation.
-So one thing we may do to scrutinize an actor claim at this level, is to ask what observable problematic conditions support a particular problem definition.
+Such claims bring together (Hoppe, 2010) problematic conditions, i.e., observable features of the situation that co-constitute 'the' problem, and a problem definition, i.e., the way in which a specific actors sees the situation.
+So, one thing we may do to scrutinize an actor claim at this level, is to ask what observable problematic conditions support a particular problem definition.
 While this may not, in the same sense as for empirical-analytical argument, falsify a problem definition, it can help to assess its salience for the situation.
-The other thing we may do is to compare the problem definition of an actor with the problem definitions or favoured solution of other actors, answering the question ' in whose name may we define the problem in this particular way?
-In our example, the follow-on study proposed in the preliminary study was compatible with the typical interest of medical researchers (what about the efficacy of fibres) but largely neglected what IBS means for patients and general practitioners.
+The other thing we may do is to compare the problem definition of an actor with the problem definitions or favoured solution of other actors, answering the question 'in whose name may we define the problem in this particular way?'.
+In our example, the follow-on study proposed in the preliminary study was compatible with the typical interest of medical researchers (what about the efficacy of fibres) but largely neglected what IBS means for patients and GPs.